grilling guides icon.Grilling Guides

 For high heat grilling with briquettes, you’ll want to see the coals covered with a light gray ash before you add food.

-For low n slow smoking or indirect heat roasting, you do not need to wait for all the coals to be lit and can add the food as soon as your grill has come up to cooking temperature and has heated through.
+For low n slow smoking or indirect heat roasting, you do not need to wait for all the coals to be lit and can add the food as soon as your grill has come up to cooking temperature and has pre-heated through.

 Graphic with text describing monitoring grill te.

-Ah, now this is the holy grail of accurate barbecue and consistent results!
+Monitoring your grills temperature is the holy grail of accurate barbecue and consistent results!
 All successful cooking relies on accurate temperatures.

 Just like when following a recipe for your kitchen oven where it says ‘roast for 90 minutes at 375 °F’, so will BBQ recipes require a set temperature for a certain time.